pursuecong/WinGNN/README.md

 Our source code and data processing are built heavily based on the code of Roland (https://github.com/snap-stanford/roland).

+We modified loader.py in graphgym, and the modified one is loader.py in this project.

 The data set download address is provided in the paper.

 ## Reference